Consumer protection laws associated with the motor vehicle finance industry include:

 - Postponing, or changing dates on which repayments are due (without changes to the annual interest rate)

 - Extending the term and postponing, during a specified period, the dates that repayments are due (without changing the annual interest rate)

-Any requested changes must not be more extensive than necessary for you to meet your obligations and must be fair and reasonable to both MTF and yourself.
+Any requested changes must not be more extensive than necessary for you to meet your obligations and must be fair and reasonable to both MTF Finance and yourself.